MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCommonAreaPhone.md

 ```

 ### -Enabled
-**Below Content Applies To:** Lync Server 2010

-Indicates whether or not the contact object for the common area phone has been enabled for Lync Server 2010.

-If you disable a contact by using the Enabled parameter, the information associated with that account (including assigned policies and whether or not the contact is enabled for Enterprise Voice, remote call control, and/or voice mail integration) is retained.
-If you later re-enable the account by using the Enabled parameter, the associated account information will be restored.

-**Below Content Applies To:** Lync Server 2013

-Indicates whether or not the contact object for the common area phone has been enabled for Lync Server.

-If you disable a contact by using the Enabled parameter, the information associated with that account (including assigned policies and whether or not the contact is enabled for Enterprise Voice, remote call control, and/or voice mail integration) is retained.
-If you later re-enable the account by using the Enabled parameter, the associated account information will be restored.

-**Below Content Applies To:** Skype for Business Server 2015

-Indicates whether or not the contact object for the common area phone has been enabled for Skype for Business Server 2015.
+Indicates whether or not the contact object for the common area phone has been enabled for Skype for Business Server.

-If you disable a contact by using the Enabled parameter, the information associated with that account (including assigned policies and whether or not the contact is enabled for Enterprise Voice, remote call control, and/or voice mail integration) is retained.
+If you disable a contact by using the Enabled parameter, the information associated with that account (including assigned policies and whether or not the contact is enabled for Enterprise Voice, remote call control and/or voice mail integration) is retained.
 If you later re-enable the account by using the Enabled parameter, the associated account information will be restored.

 ```yaml